 Muscle biopsies,2 are frequently performed to determine if a patient has ALS, and are not typically examined until later in the course of the disease.
 During a standard biopsy, a needle is inserted into the patient’s muscle tissue to extract a sample for analysis.

+An ALS muscle biopsy is used to differentiate between multiple forms of ALS, which can be caused by different mutations.
+Nerve bundles that are present in small slices of tissue obtained within a biopsy can be witnessed with a stain.
 Muscle biopsies of ALS patients show degeneration of muscle tissue over time,3 in ways that are different from other degenerative diseases.
 For instance, ALS patients tend to show more severe myopathic changes over a shorter period of time.
 Patients with autosomal muscular atrophy or spinal/bulbar atrophy show less muscle fiber loss over a prolonged period of time.
 These biopsies traditionally rule out or differentiate ALS from other diseases such as multiple sclerosis (MS) or muscular dystrophy.

 ALS muscle biopsy shows atrophy of the nerve fibers, necrosis, and mitochondrial abnormalities.
 Studies have demonstrated that inflammation related to neurogenic deterioration was also present and did not appear in the control group or in biopsies of individuals with other neuromuscular diseases.
 Researchers suggest that this neurogenic atrophy may be unique to ALS patients.2 The use of muscle biopsy to diagnose ALS could be further improved if a unique ALS-associated molecular biomarker could be identified through muscle biopsy.